top of page

 The GCAQE Head of Research is Dr. Susan Michaelis

-The GCAQE and its member unions have played a key role in many different key research projects since our creation in 2006.
-Projects ranging from the ongoing work to develop a Blood Test to confirm exposure and time of exposure to the synthetic jet engine oil ingredient TCP, to research looking at under reporting of fume events, how engine seals leak oil and the short and long term health effects of exposure to contaminated air.
+The GCAQE and its member unions have played a key role in many different key research projects, standards and regulatory affairs since our creation in 2006.
+Projects ranging from the EU CEN process, GCARS, ongoing work to develop a Blood Test to confirm exposure and time of exposure to the synthetic jet engine oil ingredient TCP, to research looking at under reporting of fume events, how engine seals leak oil and the short and long term health effects of exposure to contaminated air.

 Latest Papers